Jsakkos/MyWebsite/content/home/experience.md

   location = "Minneapolis, MN"
   date_start = "2012-08-01"
   date_end = "2018-09-30"
-  description = "Bioencapsulation Lab"
+  description =
       * Studied bioencapsulation (physical confinement) of bacteria for applications in biotechnology
       * Synthesized new porous materials for bioencapsulation
       * Performed materials characterization on novel materials
 +++